Spotlight on Assurance over Carbon Accounting and Sustainability Reporting

 Overcoming challenges: Lessons learned on the road to the cloud

 Despite meticulous planning, Baker Tilly encountered several challenges along the way.
 Customising the new platform to fit the firm’s specific needs was more difficult than anticipated.
-“There were a lot of things about these firm customisations that we just didn’t flat out know,” Larson noted.
+“There were a lot of things about these firm customisations that we just didn’t flat out know,” Larsen noted.
 “We started spinning our wheels and incurred much time and effort just trying to better understand what we didn’t know.”
 The experience underscored the importance of detailed communication with vendors to clarify customisation capabilities and limitations upfront.

 Training was another challenge, particularly transitioning from a proprietary desktop methodology to a cloud-based system with a different methodology.
 “Our methodology at Baker Tilly has an RMM model that drives your sample size.
-You can’t pick and choose from one methodology to another because you’re used to something here and not used to something there,” Larson explained.
+You can’t pick and choose from one methodology to another because you’re used to something here and not used to something there,” Larsen explained.
 The firm learned that managing such a significant change required clear, consistent communication and setting firm expectations about what was—and wasn’t—part of the new system.

 Realising the Benefits: Automation, Integration, and Improved Efficiency

 One of the major advantages of moving to a cloud platform was the ability to automate processes and integrate systems seamlessly.
 Baker Tilly took full advantage of this by automating functions like user provisioning and the roll-forward of audit files.
-“We’ve been able to integrate and automate several aspects of the Caseware Cloud,” Larson said.
+“We’ve been able to integrate and automate several aspects of the Caseware Cloud,” Larsen said.
 “These cloud environments and some of these new applications are great.
 They help people do their jobs better rather than hinder them.”

 By leveraging APIs, the firm improved data accuracy and reduced manual effort, creating a more efficient and productive environment for their teams.
 For instance, new clients and entities are automatically synced from their ERP system to the cloud, reducing errors and saving time.